benedictehejgaard/chaos-in-congress/index.md

 * issue_info: The summary for each bill/issue
 * roll_call_vote: The result of each Roll Call voting round

 Each of these datasets contain data from the [US Congress Website](www.congress.gov).
-If you are curious to know exactly how we got the data, you can find a more throrough walk-through in the !!!TODO NOTEBOOK!.
+If you are curious to know exactly how we got the data, you can find a more throrough walk-through in our [webscraping notebook](https://nbviewer.jupyter.org/github/benedictehejgaard/chaos-in-congress/blob/gh-pages/Scraping_Congress.ipynb) that explains how we carried out the scrape.

 **Congress_110_116: Congress Member Data**